 The LAA covers three years but is subject to annual review.
-As part of the refresh process for 2006-07, we have evaluated progress made in year 1 and amended the outcomes, indicators and targets to reflect new priorities, including those drawn from Derby's Community Strategy and the Council's priorities, set out in this Corporate Plan.
+As part of the refresh process for 2006-07, we have evaluated progress made in year 1 and amended the outcomes, indicators and targets to reflect new priorities, including those drawn from Derby's Community Plan, the '2020 Vision' which has been updated for 2006-09, and the Council's priorities for change and the outcomes we want to achieve through this Corporate Plan.

 Under each block, we will agree revised outcomes with supporting indicators, targets and funding streams needed to achieve those outcomes.
 The next table shows some of the outcomes we hope to take forward through our LAA and how the LAA outcomes correspond to the first three corporate objectives.
-We will use our LAA to reduce disparities between Derby's communities in all four blocks and will use LPSA2 and Neighbourhood Renewal Funding to do this.
+We will use our LAA to reduce disparities between Derby's communities in all three blocks and will use LPSA2 and Neighbourhood Renewal Funding to do this.